 4. Teach a growth mindset

 Talk about how students have the ability to do hard things and give students challenges to complete, such as STEM challenges.
 Talk about positive self talk, and the power of “yet.”
+Check out this growth mindset unit for resources!

 5. Try new things as a class